-One of St. Lawrence Dentistry’s goals is to try to help you avoid procedures like root canals and dental crowns.
+One of St. Lawrence Dentistry’s goals is to help you avoid procedures like root canals and dental crowns.
 However, in some cases, they are needed.

-A root canal through a dental crown is a subset of root canal treatment, which requires more time, skill, and specialized equipment to complete compared to a regular root canal treatment.
-Dr. Hawryluk Jr. has performed thousands of successful root canal treatments under these circumstances.
+A root canal through a dental crown is a subset of root canal treatment, requiring more time, skill, and specialized equipment to complete than a regular root canal treatment.
+Nevertheless, Dr. Hawryluk Jr. has performed thousands of successful root canal treatments under these circumstances.

 Dental crowns are the most durable and anatomically correct type of dental restoration.
-They are the restoration of choice for a tooth that does not enough tooth structure left to put a proper simple filling in place.
-The procedure of doing a dental crown involves shaving a tooth down about 1-2mm in all directions.
-This process is called the ‘crown preparation’ and to makes space for the porcelain crown.
-The act of reducing the tooth down can create trauma to the tooth nerve (dental pulp) — most of the time, the nerve recovers after one to two weeks.
-However, in some circumstances, the tooth nerve may not recover, and that can necessitate the need for root canal treatment.
+They are the restoration of choice for a tooth that does not have enough tooth structure left to put a proper simple filling in place.
+The dental crown procedure involves shaving a tooth down about 1-2mm in all directions.
+This process is called the crown preparation and makes space for the porcelain crown.
+Reducing the tooth down can create trauma to the tooth nerve (dental pulp) — most of the time, the nerve recovers after one to two weeks.
+However, in some circumstances, the tooth nerve may not recover, which can necessitate the need for root canal treatment.

 For more information on dental crowns, please visit us here:

 The first step involves making an opening through your crown.
-Dr. Hawryluk will gently remove some of the porcelain (and possible metal) to access the tooth underneath.
-The dentist accomplishes this step slowly to minimize any stress on the surrounding porcelain to reduce any craze lines developing in it.
+Next, Dr. Hawryluk will gently remove some of the porcelain (and possible metal) to access the tooth underneath.
+The dentist accomplishes this step slowly to minimize any stress on the surrounding porcelain to reduce any craze lines.
 Next, the canals will be located and cleaned out.
 Using a dental microscope is critical when doing root canals through dental crowns as visibility is often reduced compared to working through teeth without crowns.
-After cleaning the root canal system, the doctor will sterilize and seal the canals completely.
+After cleaning the root canal system, the doctor will completely sterilize and seal the canals.
 Finally, the opening through the crown is closed with composite resin.

 It would be our pleasure to serve you.
 Please let us know if you would like to discuss this topic further.